5 Health Goals That Aren’t Weight Loss

 - Drink sparkling water instead of soda: Want delicious flavor?
 Add Collagen Protein Boosts to water for flavor and extra targeted support.
-Beauty Boost tastes like berry lemonade, Joint Boost tastes like blueberry acai and Gut Boost tastes like orange vanilla — all with no added sugar.
+Beauty Boost tastes like berry lemonade, Joint Boost tastes like blueberry acai and Gut Health tastes like orange vanilla — all with no added sugar.

 - Snack on whole foods: Instead of grazing on sugary trail mix or processed foods, reach for satisfying foods that are loaded with whole food nutrition, like slices of sweet apples, olives or a handful of unsalted raw nuts.
 Check out this list of keto snack ideas.

 - Use alternative sweeteners: Foods aren’t inherently “good” or “bad.”
 But too much sugar can lead to sugar crashes.
 Try these Bulletproof-approved alternative sweeteners instead — they’re great in coffee and baked goods, and won’t spike your blood sugar like conventional sweeteners.